moemursi/sinatra-activerecord-using-tux-cb-gh-000/README.md

-# Using Tux in Sinatra with ActiveRecord
+ss# Using Tux in Sinatra with ActiveRecord

 ## Overview